P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Wawla - Shows players even more information about what they are looking at.

+* Waystones - Teleport back to activated waystones.
+For Survival, Adventure or Servers.

 # -Y-

 * YUNGs Better Mineshafts - Overhauls mineshafts.

 * YUNGs Better Caves - Overhauls caves.